Nano-Ocelot/take-a-sweet-break/README.md

 Alternatively run, plasmapkg2 --remove org.kde.contrib.takeabreak

-SOURCE CODE

-The source code is in the file 'take-a-sweet-break.plasmoid', which is technically an archive.

 LICENSES

 The license of this program is the GPLv3.
 See 'COPYING.GPLv3' file in the source code.

 The tired icon (face-yawn.svg) is part of the 'Breeze icon theme', and its license is the LGPLv3.
 See 'COPYING.LGPLv3' file in the source code, and https://projects.kde.org/projects/kde/workspace/breeze